 firewall.
 An HA configuration is recommended to minimize service

-In a public cloud deployment, if your firewall is licensed
+In a private or public cloud deployment, if your firewall

-with the BYOL option, you must Deactivate VM before you
+is licensed with the BYOL option, you must deactivate your VM before

 on the firewall after you complete the model or instance upgrade.

 When you change the instance type, because the firewall has a new